Raise your hand if you know too little about the pre-colonial Philippines.

 Of course, the Spaniards also contributed to the early death of our ancient syllabic writing.
 Historian Teodoro Agoncillo believed so: “Aside from the destructive work of the elements, the early Spanish missionaries, in their zeal to propagate the Catholic religion, destroyed many manuscripts on the ground that they were the work of the Devil himself.”

-When the ancient Filipinos started trading with the outsiders, economy also started to improve.
+When the ancient Filipinos started trading with the outsiders, the economy also started to improve.
 This is when social classes began to emerge, and life suddenly became unfair.

 As you may recall from the HEKASI subject that bored you as a kid, the pre-colonial Filipinos were divided into four: There was the ruling datu class; the wealthy warrior class called maharlika; the timawa or freemen; and the most ‘unfortunate’ of them all–the alipin or uripon class.